Old Warren County Courthouse Complex

-The Old Warren County Courthouse Complex is located at the corner of Amherst and Canada (US 9/NY 9N) streets in Lake George, New York, United States.
+The Old Warren County Courthouse Complex is located at the corner of Amherst and Canada streets (US 9/NY 9N) in Lake George, New York, United States.
 It is a large brick building erected in five stages from the 1840s to the 1890s.
 Not all of the stages built are extant.

 Its imposing clock tower has made it a landmark in the village.
 The county government moved out in the early 1960s.
 After a period of several years during which the building remained vacant, local preservation groups were able to get it reopened to serve a number of other public purposes.
 In 1973 it was listed on the National Register of Historic Places.
 Today it is home to the local historical society and a community arts group.

 Property

 The courthouse complex is located on a narrow parcel of less than 1 acre that extends from the street to the shore of Lake George itself.
 All sections are linked.
 They are built of masonry load-bearing walls faced in brick, on a limestone foundation with polychromatic slate roof pierced by six chimneys.
 The three remaining sections are, from west to east, the judges' chambers, original courthouse, and jail wing.

 On the judges' chambers, the western (front) facade is five bays wide and two stories tall, with a two-stage clock tower rising from the center.
 Below it a recessed front door is framed by an arched entranceway.
 Between the two stories is a double belt course on which is inscribed "WARREN COUNTY" north of the entry and tower and "COURT HOUSE" south of it.
 A decorative brick cornice on the second story roofline is repeated on the tower's first stage.
 The clock tower is topped with a hipped roof and weathervane.

 To its east is the original courthouse building.
 It is one and a half stories tall and three bays wide on either side.
 Pilasters divide the narrow windows, and the roof is pierced by a gabled dormer window in the center of both sides.
 The jail wing to its east, closest to the lakeshore, is a two-story gabled block four bays long by three wide.
 It has a unique structural system.
 The first floor is an open room without partitions or columns; the second floor's weight is supported by three steel rods suspended from trusses below the roof.

 Inside, the buildings have undergone many changes since they were first built, and have lost most of their architectural distinctiveness.
 The courthouse retains its original windows and high ceilings, and there are some original cells left in the jail wing.